mattsilber/collection-utils/readme.md

 getConvertView().setOnClickListener(v ->
     adapter.triggerCallback("key__my_item_clicked", item));
 ```

+Types can be defined at the registration-level (e.g. `adapter.registerCallback(String, Callback<T>)`, and are enforced when triggered, but there is no compile-time safety (since there is no hard link between the two).

 ## ListUtils

 This is just a helper class I've been playing around with for chaining list augmentations in places where Observables felt like overkill.
 It supports some basic functions like map, reduce, filter, zipWith, take, etc.